Curriculum

 - ENG MGT 5513 Energy and Sustainability Management Engineering

-- ENV ENG 5642 Sustainability, Population, Energy, Water & Materials
+- ENV ENG 5642 Sustainability, Population, Energy, Water, and Materials

 Add a Quantitative Economics Minor: Requires a total of six (6) courses.